AdaCore/gnatstudio/docs/users_guide/debugging.rst

 The Debug Menu
 ==============

-The :menuselection:`Debug` entry in the menu bar provides operations acting at a global level.
+The :menuselection:`Debug` item in the menu bar provides operations acting at a global level.
 Key shortcuts are available for the most common operations and are displayed in the menus.
-Here is a detailed list of the menu items found in the menu bar:
+Here's a detailed list of the items in the menu bar:

 .. index:: menu; debug --> run

 :menuselection:`Debug --> Run...`

-  Opens a dialog window allowing you to specify the arguments to pass to the program to be debugged and whether this program should stop at the beginning of the main subprogram.
-If you confirm by clicking on the *OK* button, the program will be launched with the arguments entered.
+  Opens a dialog window allowing you to specify the arguments to pass to the program to be debugged and whether execution should stop at the beginning of the main subprogram.
+If you confirm by clicking the :guilabel:`OK` button, GPS starts the program with the arguments you entered.

 .. index:: menu; debug --> step

 :menuselection:`Debug --> Step`

   Execute the program until it reaches the next source line.

 .. index:: menu; debug --> step instruction

 :menuselection:`Debug --> Next`

   Execute the program until it reaches the next source line, stepping over subroutine calls.

 .. index:: menu; debug --> next instruction

 :menuselection:`Debug --> Step Instruction`

   Execute the program until it reaches the next machine instruction.

 .. index:: menu; debug --> next

 :menuselection:`Debug --> Next Instruction`

   Execute the program until it reaches the next machine instruction, stepping over subroutine calls.

 .. index:: menu; debug --> finish

 :menuselection:`Debug --> Finish`

   Execute the program until the subprogram running in the selected stack frame returns.

 .. index:: menu; debug --> continue

 :menuselection:`Debug --> Continue`

   Continue execution of the program being debugged.

 .. index:: menu; debug --> interrupt

 :menuselection:`Debug --> Interrupt`

   Asynchronously interrupt the program being debugged.
-Depending on the state of the program, you may stop it in low-level system code that does not have debug information or, in some cases, not even a coherent state.
-Use of breakpoints is preferable to interrupting programs.
+Depending on the state of the program, it may stop in low-level system code that does not have debug information or, in some cases, even a coherent state.
+You should use breakpoints instead of interrupting programs, if possible.
   However, interrupting programs is nevertheless required in some situations, for example when the program appears to be in an infinite (or at least very long) loop.

 .. index:: menu; debug --> terminate current
 .. index:: preferences; debugger --> debugger windows

 :menuselection:`Debug --> Terminate Current`

   Terminate the current debug session by terminating the underlying debugger (e.g `gdb`) used to handle the low level debugging.
 Control what happens to the windows through the :menuselection:`Debugger --> Debugger Windows` preference.

 .. index:: menu; debug --> termiante

 :menuselection:`Debug --> Terminate`

   Terminate all your debug sessions.
-Same as :menuselection:`Debug --> Terminate Current` if there is only one debugger open.
+This is the same as :menuselection:`Debug --> Terminate Current` if you only have one debugger open.

 Initialize
 ----------

-This menu contains one entry per main unit defined in your project.
-It will start a debug session and load the executable associated with the main unit selected and, if relevant, all corresponding settings: a debug session will open the debug perspective and associated debug properties (e.g. saved breakpoints, and data display).
+This menu contains one item per main unit defined in your project.
+Selecting that item starts a debug session and loads the executable associated with the main unit selected and, if relevant, all corresponding
+settings: a debug session opens the debug perspective and associated debug properties (e.g.  saved breakpoints, and data display).

 .. index:: menu; debug --> initialize --> no main file